videosdk-community/test-cascading-vision/README.md

 # Image Analysis Agent

-A voice-enabled AI agent built with VideoSDK that can analyze images and answer questions about them through real-time voice conversation.
+A voice-enabled AI agent built with VideoSDK that can analyze images and answer questions about them through real-time voice conversation via cascading pipeline and ImageContent Class.

 ## Features